 By Saturday morning, I was a wreck.
 I looked in the mirror disgusted with myself for being so inconsistent with my nutrition.
 To make up for my inconsistency, I found the most advanced, longest FitnessBlender workout and made myself do it to “burn off” the extra calories.
 I beat myself up all weekend.

 Now, I know the things that actually make a difference when we’re trying to see results, and I stop beating myself up for the little things.
-I want to help other women stop struggling and enjoy their lives instead of being bogged down by constant thoughts of food and exercise in the name of consistency.
+I want to help other women stop struggling and enjoy their lives instead of being bogged down by constant thoughts of food and exercise in the name of consistency (you don’t have to be obsessed to lose weight, I promise).

 So, let’s break it down.
 Over the last year of working with dozens of women online, I’ve found that we generally are inconsistent for a couple reasons.
 We can turn things around (let me help) as soon as we realize WHY we’re inconsistent.